Sign Up & get 33% off your first order

 The unit on the right hand side in another triple stage air filter set made up of a filter regulator with pressure gauge, a coalescing filter and then the activated carbon filter as a single module however in this case all three units are fitted with a heavier duty aluminium bowl with sight glass.

-Box Kit usually includes a fully assembled system, polycarbonate bowls, bowl guards, semi automatic drains, 2x wall mounting brackets and screws, pressure gauge, blanking plug and should include a set of IOM instructions.
+Box Kit usually includes a fully assembled system, Aluminium bowls, bowl guards, semi automatic drains, 2x wall mounting brackets and screws, pressure gauge, blanking plug and should include a set of IOM instructions.

 Systems can typically be mounted either way around, simply screw in the pressure gauge to the front and the blanking plug to the rear, depending if inlet on LHS or RHS accordingly.